RzayevTamerlan/real-ddd-clean-architecture-cqrs-example-nest-js/README.md

     ```

 2.  **Run the application in development mode**
     This command builds and starts the Docker containers for the NestJS application and the PostgreSQL database.
 The `-d` flag runs the containers in detached mode.
-The application will automatically reload on file changes.
     ```bash
     docker-compose --env-file .env.development.local -f docker-compose.dev.local.yml up --build -d
     ```